-19.1 Code review
+6.1 Code review

 For code review to be most efficient, I recommend developing some rules with your collaborators to specify how and when code review is done.
 For example, you should determine who reviews certain people’s code (ideally with senior people reviewing junior people’s code) and how often it is done.
-I believe that doing code reviews relatively frequently (i.e. after a working draft of some code is ready) is useful as you can catch issues early and not waste anyone’s (especially the personal writing the code) time.
+I believe that doing code reviews relatively frequently (i.e. after a working draft of some code is ready) is useful as you can catch issues early and not waste anyone’s (especially the person writing the code) time.
 However, having hard time limits is probably ill-advised as sometimes writing certain code takes far longer than expected and reviewing an unfinished (and potentially far from finished) bunch of code is not efficient for anyone.

 When someone is reading a draft of your research paper, they are generally looking for whether it is correct (i.e. your methods are right, the lit review is thorough, etc.) and how well it flows.
 Code review is the same.
 While the primary goal is finding errors, an important aspect is to ensure that it is readable (i.e. proper spacing, how names are written) and consistent across everyone’s code in that group.
 More formally, ensuring that everyone’s code is readable and consistent is having people follow a style guideline.

-19.1.1 Style guidelines
+6.1.1 Style guidelines

 An important part of reviewing people’s code is ensuring that everyone is following the same style guidelines when it comes to writing code.
 Style guidelines are the grammar rules of writing code.
-They dictate (or encourage) certain style choices such as whether object names are lowercase, whether they include punctuation, and even when to put long code on a new line.
+They dictate (or encourage) certain style choices, such as whether object names are lowercase, whether they include punctuation, and even when to put long code on a new line.
 This is equivalent to making sure that people writing in plain language put punctuation and capitalization in the expected place.
 While you can read !SomEThiNg WrITen.
-LiKE thIs, it is easier to understand when you it follows adopted and accepted rules.
+LiKE thIs, it is easier to understand when it follows adopted and accepted rules.

 An important, though occasionally tedious, part of writing code is documenting your work.
-We’ll talk about documentation in two ways, through comments which focus on specific parts of code, and vignettes which document the project more broadly.
+We’ll talk about documentation in two ways, through comments, which focus on specific parts of code, and vignettes, which document the project more broadly.

 Vignettes are essentially a document that explains how to do something with the code you have written.
 This is common when someone has written an R package and they want to explain in detail important functions from the package.
-You can think of chapters of this book as vignettes covering particular topics - PDF scraping, webscraping, regular expressions, etc. To make a vignette, you can simply make an R Markdown file (for more information on R Markdown please see Chapter 11) detailing that topic.
-Since the text you write is included in the document, these files are basically normal R Scripts with extensive comments written in plain language.
-Often, these comments are more formal than what you’d write in an R Script as they are written as complete sentences or paragraphs and walk through comprehensive ideas rather than focus on discrete chunks of code.
+You can think of chapters of this book as vignettes covering particular topics - PDF scraping, webscraping, regular expressions, etc. To make a vignette, you can make an R Markdown file (for more information on R Markdown please see Chapter 7) detailing that topic.
+Since the text you write is included in the document, these files are basically normal R scripts with extensive comments written in plain language.
+Often, these comments are more formal than what you’d write in an R script as they are written as complete sentences or paragraphs and walk through comprehensive ideas rather than focus on discrete chunks of code.

 If this is for a presentation to update collaborators, for example, it is useful to include the code as they may notice an issue or give advice based on the code.
 Including code can also teach your audience something new (I’ve certainly learned a lot by watching people present using code I wasn’t familiar with).
 If the document is for an audience unfamiliar with R (or programming more generally), or where time to present is limited, you probably won’t want to include code.